“This Generation Is Woke”: Young Boy Drags Mom for Not Having a Car, SA in Stitches

 The boy scolds his mom

 One mom recently found herself in this situation when she recorded a funny yet shocking moment with her son while they were seated at FC, enjoying ice cream.
-Sitting next to a glass window, in full view of other cars passing by, the boy firmly asks his mom to see that other women are driving cars, further asking her why can't she drive.
+Sitting next to a glass window, in full view of other cars passing by, the boy firmly asks his mom to see that other women are driving cars, further asking her why she can't drive.
 The mother was not expecting the scolding and only responded with:

-"Hebanna (my gosh) yoh"
+"Hebanna (my gosh) yoh!"

 Watch the Facebook video below: